 I finish on whatever I want you to do: either a question, or a call to action.

 Review My Last Few Weeks’ Posts

 Every few days, I look at what I’ve been writing over the past few weeks to make sure I’m not doing any repeats or overkill, and/or that I’m not just writing self-serving posts all the time.
 This helps me figure out whether I’m giving you what you deserve.

 I put some of this information into a calendar for editorial decision making.
 I find that helps me keep a better mix of my fresh ideas plus my planned ideas.

 If you’re not creating great stuff, then people move on.
 My goal is to have something of use to you (almost) every day.
 I bring more posts out, especially when others are on vacation.

 Finally, with regards to all this, I work to keep the story fresh and give you a mix of storytelling about others and how-to for yourself.
 As my interests change and my focus changes, I try to make simple bridges for you to follow along.
 I lose a few people on the sharper turns, but I keep a lot of people, and gain new ones.
 It all works out.

 Almost Forgot SEO

 Oh, do you need to worry about your search engine optimization?
-I’m not especially versed in that, so I just use the Scribe SEO plugin (affiliate link).
+I’m not especially versed in that, so I just use the Scribe SEO plugin (affiliate link) recommended to me by my friends at Serpninja.io.
 That way, if I need the post to rank better for something or other, the plugin helps me do the work.
 In my blog’s case, I don’t really care a lot about SEO.
 In client blogs, it matters a lot more.